 Compliance with the Principles is a requirement of doing business with Burberry.
 Adherence to the Principles is included in contracts with suppliers.
-Finished goods suppliers sign a letter of undertaking confirming, amongst other matters, their commitment to the Principles and responsibility to cascade the Principles to their suppliers.
-We work with our business associates to support their compliance, and may act against those that do not demonstrate sufficient commitment to the Principles or are in breach of them.
+They sign a letter of undertaking confirming, amongst other matters, their commitment to the Principles and responsibility to cascade the Principles within their own supply chains.
+We work with our business associates to support their compliance and we reserve the right to cease our sourcing relationship with those that do not demonstrate sufficient commitment to the Principles or are in significant breach of them.
 In the event of a business associate being found to be involved in modern slavery, we would act first to help safeguard the affected workers’ wellbeing and then to support the business associate with its remediation process, including any actions to identify and address root cause issues.

-We have a global responsibility team consisting of 36 specialists in key locations globally.
-Although ethical trading activities are coordinated by our responsibility team, targets relating to working conditions in the supply chain are owned by our supply chain and relevant sourcing teams.
-Burberry employees who are responsible for supply chain partner relationships and sourcing also have personal KPIs relating to labour conditions, recognising the potential impact of fair purchasing practices on labour conditions throughout our supply chain.
+We have a global Responsibility team consisting of over 30 specialists in key locations globally.
+Although ethical trading activities are coordinated by our Responsibility team, targets relating to working conditions in the supply chain are owned by our Supply Chain and Sourcing teams.
+Burberry employees who are responsible for supply chain partner relationships and sourcing also have personal KPIs related to labour conditions, recognising the potential impact of fair purchasing practices on labour conditions throughout our supply chain.

 DUE DILIGENCE AND ASSESSMENT OF OUR SUPPLY CHAIN

-Over the last 16 years, we have had a programme aimed at monitoring the labour conditions in our product supply chains and safeguarding the workers engaged in that supply chain.
+Since 2004, we have implemented a programme to monitor the labour conditions in our product supply chains and safeguard the workers engaged in them.

-Monitoring and verification activities are carried out throughout our finished goods and key raw material supply chains to support compliance with the Principles.
-To ensure our supply chain mapping stays up to date, we operate a strict approval process and conduct a transparency analysis with our vendors and commercial teams each season.
+Monitoring and verification activities are completed throughout our finished goods and key raw material supply chains to support compliance with the Principles.
+To ensure our supply chain mapping stays up to date, we operate a strict approval process and conduct a transparency analysis with our vendors and commercial teams at regular intervals.
 Following this analysis, we conduct an assessment to identify any new or emerging areas of risk.

 New raw material suppliers are required to confirm they will adhere to the Principles and comply with applicable local laws.
-They agree that we may visit and assess their own compliance and that of their suppliers.
+Right from the onboarding stage, they are also required to agree that we may visit and assess their own compliance and that of their suppliers at any time.
 Before any new supplier is approved to participate in the Burberry supply chain, they are risk assessed for social compliance and any indication of forced, bonded or trafficked labour.
 If during this risk assessment a vulnerable workforce or geographical location risk is identified, a full audit will be completed and the results and the remediation plans (if any) will be evaluated before a decision on whether or not to approve is taken.

 In addition, before a factory is approved to produce Burberry finished goods, we assess its compliance with the Principles and applicable local laws and commitment to uphold them.
-The responsibility team must be satisfied that the factory will uphold these standards before giving approval for production to begin.
-Audits, announced or unannounced, consist of worker interviews, document reviews and site tours, and are repeated periodically to confirm ongoing compliance and continuous improvement.
+The Responsibility team must be satisfied that the factory will uphold these standards before giving approval for production to begin.
+Such assessment includes an Ethical Trading Audit.
+Audits are conducted by qualified internal auditors, and are supported by interpreters and cultural facilitators where required.
+External accredited auditing agencies are appointed to conduct audits only in a limited number of cases.
+Audits, announced or unannounced, consist of worker interviews, document reviews and site tours, including workers dormitories and communal facilities, and are repeated periodically to confirm ongoing compliance and continuous improvement.
 The frequency of audits depends on the level of performance in previous audits – better performing factories are audited less frequently.
-Worker interviews are always conducted confidentially and workers are selected at random with fair representation of the workforce, including, for example, union and worker representatives, first aiders and migrant workers.
+Facilities where more severe non-conformities are identified are audited every three to six months and, between audits, our Responsibility team works closely with them to support the implementation of required improvements.
+Worker interviews are always conducted confidentially and workers are selected at random with fair representation of the workforce including, for example, union and worker representatives, first aiders , migrant workers and a gender diverse sample.
 Our audit methodology prescribes that we interview at least 10% of the workers in a factory.
-Between audits, our responsibility team works closely with facilities to implement systems to prevent modern slavery and improve the management of human rights and safety risks, amongst others.
-During the period FY 2019/20, we conducted 631 audits and 71 engagement visits.
+In normal circumstances, interviews take place within the factory premises, but offsite interviews might be conducted if necessary to validate the findings while protecting workers.
+Between audits, our Responsibility team works closely with facilities to implement systems to prevent modern slavery and improve the management of human rights and health and safety risks.
+During the FY 2021/22, we conducted 601 audits and 28 engagement activities.

 ASSESSING OUR HUMAN RIGHTS IMPACT

-We have implemented a number of action plans in both our direct operations and supply chain, including a focus on migrant workers and women throughout the different levels of our supply chain as we identified that these groups are more vulnerable to modern slavery risk.
-Action plans include context specific interventions such as mapping recruitment journeys in identified hotspots, building worker voice mechanisms in these areas and working with experts to integrate gender sensitive processes and metrics into our programmes.
+We have implemented this process since 2014 and continue to evolve and develop our human rights diligence approach as well as our Ethical Trading Programme.
+As part of this, over the last two years we have implemented a number of mitigation action plans focused on migrant workers and women in our supply chain as we identified that these groups are disproportionately more vulnerable to modern slavery risks.
+Action plans included context specific interventions such as mapping recruitment journeys in identified hotspots, building worker voice mechanisms in these areas and working with experts to integrate gender sensitive processes and metrics into our programmes.

-Monitoring alone does not drive improvements in labour conditions and therefore we have several programmes in place to support our supply chain partners to improve labour conditions:
+Monitoring alone does not drive improvements in labour conditions and therefore we have several other programmes in place to support our supply chain partners to improve labour conditions.